19hours/sg-statutes/Acts/Prevention of Pollution of the Sea Act.md

 ### Power to enter on lands

-27\.—(1) The Government may, by its officers, employees, agents or contractors, enter upon any land adjoining the sea or foreshore for the purpose of removing or eliminating any oil, oily mixture, refuse, garbage, waste matter, plastics, marine pollutant in packaged form, noxious liquid substance or trade effluent from Singapore waters.
+27\.—(1) The Government may, by its officers, employees, agents or contractors, enter upon any land adjoining the sea or foreshore —

+(a) for the purpose of removing or eliminating any oil, oily mixture, refuse, garbage, waste matter, plastics, marine pollutant in packaged form, noxious liquid substance, trade effluent or sediments from Singapore waters; and

+(b) to take steps to minimise or mitigate damage to public health or welfare that may be caused by or result from any of the substances mentioned in paragraph (a).

+[Act 26 of 2017 wef 08/09/2017]

 (2) The Government shall pay compensation to the owner of the land for any permanent damage caused to the land in the exercise of the powers conferred by subsection (1).